mitogen-hq/mitogen/docs/ansible.rst

 connection delegation.
 It also neatly avoids the problem of securely sharing temporary files between accounts and machines.

-One roundtrip is required to initiate a transfer.
-For any tool that operates via SSH multiplexing, 5 are required to configure the associated IO channel, in addition to the time needed to start the local and remote processes.
-A complete localhost invocation of ``scp`` requires around 15 ms.

 As the implementation is self-contained, it is simple to make future improvements like prioritizing transfers, supporting resume, or displaying progress bars.

+Safety
+^^^^^^

+Incomplete transfers proceed to a hidden file in the destination directory, with content and metadata synced using `fsync(2)
+<https://linux.die.net/man/2/fsync>`_ prior to being renamed over any existing
+file.
+This ensures the file remains consistent in the event of a crash, or when overlapping `ansible-playbook` runs deploy differing file contents.

+The ``sftp`` and ``scp`` tools may cause undetectable data corruption in the form of truncated files, or files containing partial data copies from overlapping runs of `ansible-playbook`.
+Both tools additionally expose a window where users of the file may observe inconsistent contents.

+Performance
+^^^^^^^^^^^

+One roundtrip in each direction is required to initiate a transfer larger than 32KiB.
+For smaller transfers content is embedded in the RPC towards the target.
+For any tool that operates via SSH multiplexing, 5 roundtrips are required to configure the associated IO channel, in addition to the time needed to start the local and remote copy subprocesses.
+A complete localhost invocation of ``scp`` with an empty ``.profile`` requires around 15 ms.

 Interpreter Reuse